Oven Roasted Pulled Pork Recipe

 Pork Roasting in Oven

-You must cut the crusted fat layer off the top, then you can use two forks to start making your pulled pork for consumption.
-The middle of the pork just fell apart, and the outer layer had a delicious crispy crust with the spices.
-You can also cut thin slices off, and cut if against the grain for small bites that fall apart.
+You must cut the crusted fat layer off the top, then you can use two forks to start pulling the pork apart.
+The middle part of the pork just fell apart, and the outer layer had a delicious crispy crust due to the spices.
+You can also cut thin slices off, or cut if against the grain for small bites that fall apart.
 The meat close to the bone is especially tender.
+This is a meal you and your family will fully enjoy.

 I was amazed that I had such a large quantity of meat.
 I froze half, and we are eating the rest.
 I think you will really enjoy this recipe, and be pleased at the ease of this recipe.
 Mixing the spices and brine was so simple.